gaia-platform/examples-staging/gaia_bot/README.md

 ```

 ### Update gpio permissions
-In order for the range sensor node to work, permissions on the Raspberry Pi's memory mapped gpio pins need to be updated.
-First add yourself to the dialout group.
+In order for the range sensor node to work, permissions on the Raspberry Pi's memory mapped GPIO pins need to be updated.
+First, add yourself to the `dialout` group.
 This only needs to be done once.
 ```bash
 sudo usermod -aG dialout $USER
 ```